kattsoftware/FireSessions/README.md

 ```

 ## Configuration
-To start using this library, you must set it up:
+To start using this library, you must set it up, e.g.:

 ```php
 <?php